Michaelar1/Python_Projects/README.md

 * [While Loops](https://github.com/Michaelar1/Python_Projects/commit/0e70a673f6c808bac80e581ac9f46454c3f83b40)
 * [Boolean Assignment](https://github.com/Michaelar1/Python_Projects/commit/4b50514bc76b540200f6d4a28e48a90ef4e376fc)
 * [Python If](https://github.com/Michaelar1/Python_Projects/commit/43d44ec30ce12ea6b7ba3eed95700b91017b79ae)

+### Script Assignment
+  In this assignment I created a script that iterates through a directory, selects the files with the ".txt" extension, and displays them with their last modified date and time.
+I used the os and time libraries and the os and os.path modules, for loops, and dunder methods.

 ### Nice or Mean Game
   In this assignment it is demonstrated how to pass variables from function to function by producing a functional game.